Original Issuance Date: January 8, 1976

 ”C” to “A” = Rate * (11/9)

-- Employee submits the required Salary Advance Request and Payroll Deduction Form through appropriate institution channels.
+- New C-basis employee submits a Salary Advance Request and Payroll Deduction Form through appropriate institution channels.

-- Information is provided by the institution to the UW Shared Services.
+- Information is provided by the institution to UW-Shared Services during the annual process information request.

 - The Payroll Calculation will result in a one-time payroll deduction and produce an Inter-Unit Journal (IUJ).

-For full-time faculty, academic staff, and limited appointee employees, 22 days, or 176 hours, of work per month shall be reported to the Wisconsin Retirement System (WRS).
+For full-time faculty, academic staff, and limited appointee employees, 80 hours of work per pay period shall be reported to the Wisconsin Retirement System (WRS).
 One year of creditable service is equal to 1,320 hours except for employees in the executive retirement plan where it is equal to 1,904 hours.

 Periodically employees are paid on a Lump Sum basis (“L”) for short-term or special project assignments, where payment based on an hourly rate of pay is impractical.
 For purposes of tracking potential WRS creditable service, hours need to be assigned to the lump sum payments as required by s.40.22(2m), Wis.
 Stats., and s.40.22(3), Wis.
 Stats.

 At the beginning of each fiscal year, an hourly rate will be determined which shall be used when there is not an active position in a similar capacity or another reasonable method to access hours worked for a lump sum payment.
-For academic staff employees, this rate will be based on the average monthly salary for academic staff, using the calculations identified in Section 6.F.
+For academic staff employees, this rate will be based on the annual salary for academic staff, using the calculations identified in Section 6.G.

 As required by Wis.
-Admin Code ETF 10.01(1m), in determining the hourly rate of earnings for computing the value of accumulated sick leave for faculty, academic staff, and limited appointee employees upon retirement, terminal leave, layoff or death, the highest monthly full-time rate of pay shall be divided by 174.
-(See Section 6.B to calculate the monthly rate of pay.)
+Admin Code ETF 10.01(1m), in determining the hourly rate of earnings for computing the value of accumulated sick leave for faculty, academic staff, and limited appointee employees upon retirement, terminal leave, layoff or death, the highest annual full-time rate of pay shall be converted to an hourly rate using the procedure in section 6.G of this policy.
+The Hourly Rate is rounded using the procedure in section 6.N.ii of this policy.

 The hourly basis employees (H), the highest hourly rate of pay where sick leave was earned is used to calculate the value of accumulated sick leave.